Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 Incremental garbage collectors are essential for interactive or real-time applications where long, unpredictable pauses are unacceptable and would negatively impact user experience or system correctness.

+# Writing Assignment questions
+a.
 As compared to the heap allocation strategy, what is one advantage and one disadvantage of using the stack allocation strategy for allocating activation records?

 # Question 11